wp-plugins/eg-attachments/readme.txt

 = How can I change the styles? =
 The stylesheet is named eg-attachments.css, and can be stored in two places:

 * In the plugin directory,
 * In the directory of your current theme

 Use FTP client and text editor to modify it.

 = I would like to change the icons =
-Just copy your own icons in the `images` subdirectory of the plugin.
+Just copy/upload your own icons in the `images` subdirectory of the plugin.
 Size of icons must be 52x52 or 48x48.
-Name of icons must be the mimetype.
+Name of icons must be the mimetype or file extension.

 == Screenshots ==